 For many of you, this holiday season seems scary as your websites and apps are pushed to peak capacity and load slowly while order tracking and payment processing become difficult.
 However, this reputation killing issues can be avoided with effective testing in place.

 Right from ensuring that the website is interconnected with various functionalities to confirming successful transactions without a website crash or payment gateway error while customers are zeroing in on their purchases, a solid testing process handles everything well.
-Apparently, in this holiday season, making sure that your e-commerce store is ticking all the right boxes in terms of usability, experience, checkout, performance, speed, UI, etc. is the need of the hour.
+Apparently, in this holiday season, making sure that your e-commerce store is ticking all the right boxes in terms of usability, experience,

 Planning is the most important aspect to kick-start testing of your website since it ensures enough time and processes are covered to test critical components.
 The first thing that goes into planning is the identification of the goal.
 If your goal is to gain the maximum sale, then you may require identifying the typical website funnels, devices and networks customers use and functions developed to devise a test plan accordingly.
 Further, it involves the identification of approaches, resources required, time to test different components and success metrics ahead of time.

 - Identify objective to achieve from the website or application.

 - Identify and allocate enough time, budget and resources for testing.